Category Archives: Addiction

 A benefit of residential substance abuse programs is that they eliminate the need to focus on anything other than just sobering up.
 Meals are provided, transportation is provided, and events are planned out.
 For 30, 60, or even 90 days in some cases, clients’ sole focus is to process emotions, learn the basics of the 12 steps, and develop strong bonds with peers in recovery.
 These early days in residential treatment often prove invaluable.

-5. Community and positive peer relationships
+5. Community and positive peer relationships are formed in residential treatment centers

 We know that connection to a community of positive peers is one of the most important factors in recovery.
 This is one of the fundamental principles behind programs like Alcoholics Anonymous or Celebrate Recovery.